Code-Institute-Submissions/milestone-project-61/TESTING.md

 - On clicking the button, the page scrolls down to the map section with a smoothscroll effect.

 #### About: Tablet
+- The About section background occupies the whole screen and is centered.
+- The About Us panel displays on the left-hand half of the screen.
+The About You panel displays on the right-hand half of the screen.
+- Each section has a button centered in the middle.

+#### About Us
+- On clicking the "About Us" button, the About Us Panel's opacity increases and the Meet The Team photo and header appear.
+Below this, a paragraph about the company appers.
+- The two navigation chevrons appear on either side of the photo.
+The back chevron is greyed out.
+    - On clicking the back chevron, nothing happens.
+    - On clicking the next chevron, the next team photo, header and paragraph appear and the back chevron becomes gold.
+ - The navigation chevrons navigate correctly through all the photos and headers.
+ - On the final photo, the forwards chevron is greyed out.
+On clicking the chevron, nothing happens.
+ - The final photo displays the user icon and the header "About You", with a paragraph promting the user to fill in the "About You" form to generate a 3D map.
+ - After a delay, the About You button below the panel is animated to draw attention to it.
+    - If the group option is selected in the "About You" section, the image changes from the single user icon to the group users icon.
+    - When a name is entered in the "About You" section, the footer header changes to the name's value.

+#### About You
+- The About You form functions exactly as it does on the mobile device.
+The only technical difference is that it no longer has the bug with being able to input an empty value for the client name.
+- In terms of it's display, the labels that a user clicks to answer a question are now displayed in a vertical column rather than a horizontal row.
+- Clicking the "3D Map" button at the end of the form scrolls the user down to the map section with a smooth scroll effect.

 #### About: Desktop

 ### Map